MPragya-20/MPragya-20/README.md

 ###   🔭 I’m currently pursuing my Graduation in the field of Computer Science and Engineering.

 ####  😄 Pronouns: (she/her)
-####  ⚡ Fun fact: Just a girl who loves to code.
+####  ⚡ Fun fact: Just a girl who loves to code, still learning.
 Also, I love to draw realism and play guitar :D